FaqT0tum/FlashForge_A5M_raspberry/README.md

 | 3   | IO-1   | PB4   |
 | 5   | M3-TX  | PC12  |
 | 6   | M3-RX  | PD2   |

-the MCU on the original board (N32G455) is a clone of the STM32F103xE

 </details>